SECMOL welcomes volunteers, their work, and the inter-cultural exchange and understanding they bring.

 February 2018: Volunteers are welcome.
 In February we’ll run a youth camp where we’ll use all volunteers for several conversation classes daily, and then we’ll say goodbye to the old Foundation Year students and select a new batch.

 Last week of February and First week of March: There will be a gap between the old Foundation students and the new batch starting, so volunteers should not count this time as part of the minimum 4 weeks for volunteering.

-May – August 2018: A steady stream of volunteering teachers and visiting student groups come every year.
-Please write to us early if you want to come during these summer months.
+May – September: Many volunteering teachers and visiting student groups come every year in these summer months.
 We will prefer volunteers who can stay at least two months, or who have special skills.
-In 2017 these months filled up with confirmed volunteers in January.

 Over the years, some volunteers have also taught photography, helped students with independent study projects, helped them put on plays or make videos (in English, Hindi or Ladakhi), taught us new games or exercises, done an art, music or dance workshop, helped the students in charge of the weekly Campus Times newsletter, coached individual students with the subjects they are preparing for state exams, etc.

 Can you skate or play hockey?
 Come and experience the “off season” in Ladakh, and participate in Ladakh’s annual ice frenzy.
 Skating is a relatively new phenomenon in Ladakh and has caught on like wildfire.
-Ladakh is not as cold as much of Canada and northern USA: dependable skating weather here is only late December, January, and early February.
+Ladakh warmer than much of Canada and northern USA: dependable skating weather here is only late December, January, and early February.

 Consider coming in early December to get to know the students and start training them for skating and hockey.
 Our girls form a hockey team for local tournaments, and volunteer coaches have been great.
 We would also love to have someone teach figure skating.